moroz/moroz.dev/content/blog/ios/learning-ios-and-swift-day-nine.md

 I moved this file to my [dotfiles](https://gitlab.com/moroz2137/dotfiles) repository and put a symlink to the version-controlled file in its place.
 This way I can synchronize my keyboard settings between machines.

-## Autoformatting and autocompletion in Swift files in Neovim
+## Autoformatting and autocompletion for Swift files in Neovim

 I come from an Elixir and React background.
 Both ecosystems come with very good code formatting tools, and I expect my IDE to format my source code each time I save a file.